A lot or a little?

 Parents and caregivers: Set limits for violence and more with Plus

 What parents need to know

-Parents need to know that Self-Made: Inspired by the Life of Madam C.J.
-Walker is a drama series about a successful African-American female entrepreneur in the late 1800s.
+Parents need to know that Self Made: Inspired by the Life of Madam C.J.
+Walker is a drama series about a successful African American female entrepreneur in the late 1800s.
 Directed by Kasi Lemmons (Eve's Bayou, Harriet) and DeMane Davis (Queen Sugar), Walker's journey isn't all glamour and sophistication, as viewers see her trials, failed relationships, and the tenacity that it took to be an entrepreneur and trailblazer.
-There are some gender stereotypes, a woman is slapped and abandoned by her husband, and a few adult love scenes that have no nudity, though one scene graphic and there's sexual innuendo.
-Rare swearing includes "s--t," "f--k," and adult men are called "boy."
-Parents will need to explain to their teenagers the difference between the word "ni--er" which has a negative connotation associated with it, and the word "Negro" which was an appropriate term for this time period that African-Americans used as well as others.There's a small amount of drinking done by adults.
+There are some gender stereotypes, a woman is slapped and abandoned by her husband, and it has a few adult love scenes with no nudity, though one scene is graphic and there's sexual innuendo.
+Rare swearing includes "s--t" and "f--k," and adult men are called "boy."
+Parents will need to explain to their teenagers the difference between the "N" word, which has a negative connotation associated with it, and the word "Negro," which was an appropriate term for this time period that African Americans used as well as others.There's a small amount of drinking done by adults.
 However, there are very powerful themes of courage, perseverance, working hard to achieve goals, and not allowing societal norms to limit one's potential.
-There's also very powerful messaging of being self-sufficient and not depending on a man or spouse for money.
+There's also very powerful messaging on being self-sufficient and not depending on a man or spouse for money.
 This series provides a great opportunity to share with teens and adults alike about Walker's philanthropic legacy as well as the contributions that she made to the hair care industry.

 - Parents say